yijunyang/database/README.md

-# database
+# Database with Python

-THis is a python code collation for relational database, NoSQL database, MapReduce, etc. from Yale Course BIS638.
+- This is a python code collation for database learning.

+- Contents include relational database, NoSQL database, MapReduce, etc.

-The copyright belongs to Yale University and instructors of this course.
+- The copyright belongs to Yale University and instructors of the course.